dojot/docker-compose/README.md

 #### Secure dojot with self-signed certificate

-To get dojot running with https with self-signed certificate, that domain/ip must be accessible where dojot is running and inside the docker network.
+To get dojot running with https with self-signed certificate, the domain/ip must be accessible where dojot is running and inside the docker network.

 As prerequisites this uses [OpenSSL](https://www.openssl.org/).